MattCodes03/Zonotopic-representation-of-multi-variable-regression-with-interval-dependent-variables/README.md

 # A zonotopic representation of imprecise regression and its effects on computational cost
-*Matthew McCann and Marco De Angelis*
+*Matthew McCann and Marco De Angelis*,
 *University of Strathclyde*

 Reproducibility Repository for the Paper 'A zonotopic representation of imprecise regression and its effects on computational cost'.
 Contains all code used to produce the figures seen in the paper.